iRNA-COSI/APAeval/execution_workflows/README.md

  `AA/MISO/AA_MISO_01.bed` would be the output of MISO (your method) for the identification benchmarking event (OUTCODE 01, we know that from [`execution_output_specification.md`][spec-doc]), run on dataset "P19" using 4 cores (PARAMCODE AA, we know that from) [`summary_input_specification.md`][param-code])

+## PR reviews
+At least 2 independent reviews are required before your code can be merged into the main APAeval branch.
+Why not review some other PR while you wait for yours to be accepted?
+You can find some instructions in [Sam's PR review guide][pr-review-guide].

 ## Tools
 List of tools used in APAeval.
 Please update columns as the execution workflows progress.